 The Blue Swallow Designs trugs are named following some of the better known styles but we like to do things our own way.
 Some are more decorative than others; some are stronger and heavier and most have a combination of softer pine (which is also lighter) and hardwood in areas that are likely to cop a bit of damage.
 Like everything we do they are all individual; no two are the same.

 Whether you want one for practical purposes or as just a cool looking ornament there should be something in our range that will take your fancy.
-If not, then let us know what sort of thing you would like and we can make one for you.

 There is a gallery of images (below) with some of the trugs we have made.
 To view our current range head on over to our Etsy online store.